 Brand and Sizing

-Use the boot demo's to try on various brands and sizes before you buy.
-Generally, Evolve and Five Ten both run small, now making it possible to size your rock shoes the same as your street shoes.
+Use the boot demos to try on various brands and sizes before you buy.
+Generally, Five Ten models run comparatively small, making it likely you'd size your rock shoes the same as your street shoes.
 La Sportiva and Scarpa often require downsizing one or two sizes.

 Laces, Velcro, and Slipper